Expert Resume Writing Tips

 Writing a Compelling Summary

-Your resume summary should be 3-5 sentences highlighting your key qualifications, years of experience, and career goals.
-Tailor it to each job application by incorporating keywords from the job posting.
+Your resume summary should be 3-5 sentences highlighting your top qualifications, relevant experience, and career goals.
+Tailor it for each role and include keywords from the job listing to show you're a strong match.

 Optimizing Your LinkedIn Profile

-Your LinkedIn profile often gets seen before your resume.
-Use a professional photo, write a compelling headline, and ensure your experience section matches your resume.
-Engage with industry content regularly.
+Your LinkedIn profile is often reviewed alongside your resume.
+Use a professional photo, write a strong headline, keep your summary concise, and match your resume entries with your LinkedIn experience.
+Regularly engage with posts in your field.

 Handling Employment Gaps